christo-olivier/modelsmith/docs/index.md

 :octicons-sparkle-fill-24: __Structured Responses__: Specify both Pydantic models and Python types as the outputs of your LLM responses.

-:octicons-sparkle-fill-24: __Templating__: Use Jinja2 templating in your prompts to allowing complex prompt logic.
+:octicons-sparkle-fill-24: __Templating__: Use Jinja2 templating in your prompts to allow complex prompt logic.

 :octicons-sparkle-fill-24: __Default and Custom Prompts__: A default prompt template is provided but you can also specify your own.